awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 # Troubleshoot an unreachable instance<a name="screenshot-service"></a>

 If you are unable to reach your Windows instance through SSH or RDP, you can capture a screenshot of your instance and view it as an image\.
 This provides visibility into the status of the instance, and allows for quicker troubleshooting\.
-You can also use [EC2 Rescue](Windows-Server-EC2Rescue.md) on instances running Windows Server 2008 or later to gather and analyze date from offline instances\.
+You can also use [EC2 Rescue](Windows-Server-EC2Rescue.md) on instances running Windows Server 2008 or later to gather and analyze data from offline instances\.
 + [Get a screenshot of an unreachable instance](#how-to-ics)
 + [Common screenshots](#ics-common)